 But most people don't know that.

 That's why many chiropractors use Facebook ads to attract new patients.
-This made it an interesting type of Facebook ads for me to analyse (using a tool called AdSpy).
+This made it an interesting type of Facebook ads for me to analyse.
 It's always smart to see what others are doing, to get inspiration for your own marketing.
 That's why, if you're running Facebook ads as a chiropractor, this post will be very valuable.
 It shows common patterns and best practices I found in ads run by other chiropractors on Facebook.

 I hope you enjoy this post and find inspiration in the presented examples.

 You're probably serving a local area, like most chiropractors.
 The great thing about Facebook is that it allows you to target specific geographic areas (like cities) or pick a radius around specific coordinates on the map.
 Most chiropractor ads on Facebook call out the patients in the local area they target, in their ad copy.
 This draws attention to the ad when someone is scrolling trough their timeline and increases the relevance of your messaging.

 Like for example this chiropractor that serves Effingham County.